 You've got a product you know can make a big difference to the lives of your prospects.
 You just need to get in front of their eyes and present it in a way that shows unequivocally, that it can either help them reduce costs, reduce risks or increase profits.

 Over the years, the Incisive Edge team has picked up a few fintech marketing strategy tips.
-And, while we can’t give them all away for free, here are five excellent marketing strategies for fintech businesses.
+And, while we can't give them all away for free, here are six excellent marketing strategies for fintech businesses.

-Here are 6 Marketing Strategies for FinTech
+6 FinTech Digital Marketing Strategies

 - Craft your promise before you consider regulation